Brian-Afariebor/BASE-Code/BASE-Code Tutorial.md

 # Going to a location

 To go to a point or constant, use the "goto" keyword, and then type Point or Constant, followed by it's name.
 To go to the top of the Go Stack, add the "last" keyword.
+You cannot go to a place that hasn't been defined yet, unless you add the keyword "general" to the name.
+The code will then go to the first point it finds, from the top, that has that name.
+If it doesn't find it, it will stop the program.
+Note that using "general" will cause a significant delay in the execution of the destination.

 Examples )

 goto point 1 >>> Pointer = locations[point][1]

-goto const 2 >>> Point = locations[constant][1]
+goto const 2 >>> Pointer = locations[constant][1]

 goto last >>> Pointer = Pointer = locations[locations0]]

+goto global point 1 >>> repeat untill locations[current] = 1 : Pointer ++; then: locations[point][1] = locations[current]

 # Adding a defined Point to the Go Stack

 To add a point to the Go Stack, add the "add" keyword, and then type the Point or Constant name.
-If you would like to save the current place, type "current".
+If you would like to save the current point or constant, type "current".

 Examples )

 add 1 >>> goto.append(locations[point][1])

-add current >>> goto.append(pointer)
+add current >>> goto.append(locations[current])